Advanced knowledge to get ahead

 Project managers are in high demand, particularly in the technology sector.
 Potential career positions include IT Manager and Computer Systems Administrator.Students will also gain knowledge in information security.
 During the course of this specialization, students will apply techniques for collecting data and analyzing information systematically with the intent to improve organizational input, process and output processes as well as improve quality of work for users.

 You can earn this degree while continuing to work.
 Flexible class formats include day, evening, online and and blended courses that are part classroom and part online.
 The degree is also Financial Aid eligible.
-Students are admitted to the program in the January and August terms only following the general Bachelor's Degree online application process.
+Students are admitted to the program in the Spring, Summer and Fall Terms following the general Bachelor's Degree online application process.

 - MAC 1311 - Calculus 1

 - COP 2334 - C++ Programming or other suitable Programming Course